TVR-AelinTX/etn/index.md

 Using pandas to read the data from the xml-like files is memory intensive and requires changing some lines of code in the pandas library.
 Therefore a re-write of the code to use a personalized handler that only extracts the needed data from the xml file in one go is initiated.

 ### 24/02/2022:
 Finalizing the reader.
-Started linking the data to the Chromatogram class, which needs a rework to ift with the new structure.
+Started linking the data to the Chromatogram class, which needs a rework to fit with the new structure.

 ### 01/03/2022:
 Work on the HPLC data was shelved in favor for looking at the UPLC data.

 ## Deal with compressed .lcra raw HPLC files. <a name="task4"></a>
 ### 03/02/2022:
-Some .lcra files exported from the machine undergo a compression to reduce the impact fo their size on the system.
+Some .lcra files exported from the machine undergo a compression to reduce the impact of their size on the system.

 Finding a way to read these compressed files is needed to visualize the chromatograms contained in them.
 No immediate settings were found to prevent this behaviour on the machine, so the company was contacted.

 Some settings in the data acquisition could help generate reports with the needed data.
 This should first be investigated, alternatively the data is compressed on sql level and the company providing the sql database could be contacted by the supplier of the instrument for further help.